 and the more you'll slice.

-Now if you roll to soon, you hook the ball, and you've used too much dominant hand.
-If you
+method.
+Now if you roll to soon, you hook the ball, and you've used too much dominant

-pull through too much with your left hand you slice the ball, and they say you did not release
+hand.
+If you pull through too much with your left hand you slice the ball, and they say you did

-the club to your target.
-Both teaching methods ignore the fundamental action of squaring the
+not release the club to your target.
+Both teaching methods ignore the fundamental action of

-clubface to the arc of the swing.
-They're stuck between a method that worked for hickory, and
+squaring the clubface to the arc of the swing.
+They're stuck between a method that worked

-a correction for a bad habit for those who learned on hickory.
+for hickory, and a correction for a bad habit for those who learned on hickory.
 However,

-you're concerned

-with becoming aware of what works for you and the equipment you're playing with today.
+you're concerned with becoming aware of what works for you and the equipment you're

 So let's practice delivering the clubface square-to-the-arc.
 To do this you're going to feel a

+swinging.
 Some of you may still prefer to cock and roll during the backswing.
-If so, you'll need to return
+If so, you'll

-the club through a square-to-the-arc delivery.
-Others of you will prefer to maintain a
+need to return the club through a square-to-the-arc delivery.
+Others of you will prefer to